 Gartner’s 2023 Global Software Buying Trends Report listed the most common titles involved in making software buying decisions (in order of prevalence):

-Take a company like Pipedrive, for instance.
+Take a company like Pipedrive.

-As a CRM, their end users are salespeople, and their main buyers are sales leaders.
+As a CRM, Pipedrive's end users are salespeople and their main buyers are sales leaders.
+But at the enterprise level, the VP of Sales is unlikely to sign off alone.

 With a $99 per seat per month price tag, a CRM for a 100-person sales team is a $100k+ annual investment, something that’s almost definitely going to require executive sponsorship.
 Which means someone in the C-Suite will be part of the buying committee.
+But CRM doesn’t just touch sales.

 It spans the entire revenue team, meaning VPs and directors across Marketing and Customer Success (CS) may be involved in the purchasing decision as well.